Who is Eligible to Enroll?

 - Will earn a high school diploma or equivalent certificate prior to enrollment

-- Must have fewer than 15 credit hours from another college or university after graduating from high school.
+- Must not have completed more than 15 earned credit hours from any college or university after graduating from high school.
 Dual credit is not included in this limit.

-- Comlete the Pathway to Purdue Enrollment Request Form
+- 2. Complete the Pathway to Purdue Agriculture Enrollment Request Form

 If the student has applied to West Lafayette to be degree-seeking, the Pathway request form authorizes Purdue's Office of Admissions to create a new non-degree-seeking application.
 The student does not need to submit a second Purdue application or pay the application fee again.

 To fully participate in the programs available on the Purdue campus, students should be admitted to both institutions by April 15 for enrollment the following fall semester.
-Once admitted, students will be able to apply for student housing at Purdue and enroll in Purdue's student orientation program, Boiler Gold Rush.
+Once admissions is confirmed, students will be able to apply for student housing at Purdue and enroll in Purdue's student orientation program, Boiler Gold Rush.

-A student is program-ready for Pathway to Purdue program when Ivy Tech’s requirements (as determined by PSAT/SAT, ACT, ACCUPLACER, or previous college coursework) are met to waive Academic Skills Achievement (ASA) courses in reading, writing, and math.
-The student must be placed into English Composition (ENGL111) for reading and writing, and MATH100 (Intermediate Algebra) or higher for math.
-Placement scores can be reviewed at http://www.ivytech.edu/assessment/placement-scores.html and ACCUPLACER course placement at http://www.ivytech.edu/assessment/placement-test.html
+A student is program-ready for Pathway to Purdue Agriculture program when Ivy Tech's requirements (as determined by PSAT/SAT, ACT, Knowledge Assessment, or previous college coursework) are met to waive Academic Skills Achievement (ASA) courses in reading, writing, and math.
+The student must be placed into English Composition (ENGL111) for reading and writing, and MATH043 (Intermediate Algebra) or higher for math.
+Placement scores can be reviewed at ivytech.edu/assessment/placement-scores.html and Knowledge Assessment (KA) course placement at ivytech.edu/assessment/index.html

 For continued eligibility, the student will: